 The Kaplan lectures are rather long, which makes them a bit boring.
 Some students report that, after a while, they experienced some difficulties in keeping concentrating on the covered topics.

 Kaplan offers Email support from their instructors, and they say that’s available at any time and at any day with their Self-Paced GED course access.

 Kaplan says instructors will answer all of your GED-related questions within a 24-hour window.
 Cheek out also our review of the many Goodwill GED Programs across the country.

 When it relates to guarantees, however, Kaplan’s GED course doesn’t offer any sort of score guarantee, which is a bit strange as this guarantee practice is quite common and popular in ACT or SAT prep courses.

 The Princeton Review, for instance, offers courses that guarantee a 31 ACT score and a 1400 score on the SAT.
 In case students don’t attain these scores, they can either take the prep course again or get their money back.

 Another interesting feature of the Princeton Review courses is that students have the opportunity to take a Proctored Online Test.
 This way, students can benefit from a ‘real-life testing’ experience, a highly effective tool.

 Wouldn’t it be great to have this option as well on the Kaplan GED course?
-This a very interesting option and Kaplan could easily ‘borrow’ this idea from the Princeton course, wouldn’t you agree?
+This is a very interesting option, and Kaplan could easily ‘borrow’ this idea from the Princeton course, wouldn’t you agree?

 You can attend recorded and live class sessions from your laptop, home computer, tablet, or phone.
 These 60 to 90-minute sessions will address all concepts and topics found in the GED test.